sonali4794/Data-Mining-PS4/Exercise-4.md

 participants in religion, food, parenting, sports and school.
 PC2 seems to contrast between serious segments like religion, news, family versus casual segments like fitness, dating, shopping (entertainment related).
-PC4 seems to contrast betwwen food and health versus everything else.
+PC4 seems to contrast between food and health versus everything else.
 This is quite interesting partition.
-It is interesting to note that adult and spam categories are mostly in middle of the spectrum, they are rarely in extreme of the dataset.
+PC15 seems to contrast fun stuff (film, travel, fashion) with non-fun stuff (college, health, business) and funnily it is centered around parenting.
+There are some unexpected contrasts too for example PC12 contrasts current events with news and politics, PC10 constrasts home and garden with eco etc. It is interesting to note that adult and spam categories are mostly in middle of the spectrum, they are rarely in extreme of the dataset.
 That maybe explained by the fact that these were mostly filtered out and what remained may not have been significant for PCA to study much about it.
 Since most of the components individually explain very little of the data their partitioning resembles each other quite a bit.
 For example PC9 contrasts entertainment segments similar to PC2.

 If we were to run supervised learning models, we would benefit from using these 15 components instead of all 36 (reduced by more than half)